True-Good-Craft/TGC-BUS-Core/README.md

 BUS-Core

-BUS Core
-A free, local-first inventory and manufacturing tracker for small, single-person workshops.
+A free, local-first inventory and manufacturing tracker for small Buisness and single-person workshops.

 No cloud.
 No accounts.
 No subscriptions.